-2023 Schedule of Pay Periods
+2024 Schedule of Pay Periods and Holidays

-THE CHURCH OF JESUS CHRIST OF LATTER-DAY SAINTS
+THE CHURCH OF JESUS CHRIST OF LATTER-DAY SAINTS Hold Harmless Agreement

-Hold Harmiess Agreement

-Property User: De partment of Natural Resources; Forestry Fire and State Lands Property location or description: He ber East Stake Center, Heber Utah Property to be used solely for: Fire e crew camping on the lawn area and use of p arking and pavillion area for logistic support.
-Date(s) property to be used: 8/1 9/12 to 8/24/12 Use of outside area and ele ctricity at no cost to the incident.
-Time(s) property to be used: 24 hour cycle Liability insurance company: Uta ah Division of risk Management Policy number: SG 3-13-23-8 Combined single limit coverage amount: Se e attached addendum incorporated as part of this agreement.
-In consideration for the permission granted by Corporation of the Presiding Bishop of The Church of Jesus Christ of Latter-day Saints or other affiliated property owner (the "Property Owner") to use the above-described property, the Property User assumes and accepts, to the fullest extent permitted by law, all risks of injury to liself and its guests, invitees, and licensees, whether to person or property, including but not limited to any injuries caused by the condition of the property, the use of the property by the Property User, or the ordinary negligence of the Property User shall use the property for the above-described uses and for no other purposes, unless the Property Owner use.
-The Property User shall use the property is prior written consent to another use.
-The Property West shall promptly Property Owner's improvements located thereon that are caused by the use of or entry onto the property by the Property User or its guests, invitees, or licensees.
-The Property User further agrees, to the fullest extent permitted by law, to indemnify, hold harmless, and defend the Property Owner, its affiliates, members, agents, servants, employees, officers, and representatives (the "Indemnitees") from any and all claims for injury or damage, whether to person or property, including damage or injury caused by the ordinary negligence of the Indemnitees, arising or alleged to have arisen out of the condition of the property or the use of the property by the Property User, its guests, invitees, or licensees.
-The Property Owner makes no representations as to the fitness of the property for any particular purpose.
-The Property User accepts the property as I. The undersigned represents and warrants that the Property User has currently in effect and will maintain the liability insurance described above, with the Property Owner named as an additional insured, and that the undersigned is duly authorized to execute and deliver this agreement and thereby bind the Property User.
+Property User: De partment of Natural Resources; Forestry Fire a and State Lands Property location or description: He ber East Stake Center, Heber Utah Property to be used solely for: Fir e crew camping on the lawn area and use of p arking and pavillion area for logistic support Date(s) property to be used: 8/1 9/12 to 8/24/12 Use of outside area and ele ctricity at no cost to the incident.
+Time(s) property to be used: 24 hour cycle Liability insurance company: Ut ah Division of risk Management Policy number: SG ò-13-23-8 Combined single limit coverage amount: Se e attached addendum incorporated as part of this agreement.
+In consideration for the permission granted by Corporation of the Presiding Bishop of The Church of Jasus Christ of Latter-day Saints or other affiliated property owner (the "Property Owner") to use the above-described property, the Property User assumes and accepts, to the fullest extent permitted by law, all risks of injury to itself and its guests, invitees, and licensees, whether to person or property, including but not limited to any injurise caused by the condition of the property User, or the ordinary negligence of the Property Owner.
+The Property Owner.
+The Property User shall use the property for the above-described uses and for no other purposes, unless the Property Owner gives its prior written consent to another use.
+The Property User shall promptly repair any damage to the property of the Property Owner's improvements located thereon that are caused by the use of or entry onto the property by the Property.
+User or its guests, invitees, or licensees.
+The Property User further agrees, to the fullest extent permitted by law, to indemnify, hold harmless, and detend the Property Owner, its affiliates, members, agents, servarts, employees, officers, and representatives (the "Indemnitees") from any and all claims for injury or damage, whether to person or property, including damage or injury caused by the ordinary negligence of the Indemnites, arising or alleged to have arisen out of the condition of the property Owner makes no representations as to the fulless of the property for any particular purpose.
+The Property User accepts the property as is.
+The undersigned represents and warrant that the Property User has currently in effect and will maintain the liability insurance described above, with the Property Owner named as an additional insured, and that the undersigned is duly authorized to execute and deliver this agreement and thereby bind the Property User.
 This agreement shall be governed by the laws of the State of Utah, without reference to conflict-ol-laws principles.
 Should any provision of this agreement be deemed unenforceable, the remaining provisions shall continue in force.
-In any action to enforce this agreement, the prevailing party shall be entitled to its reasonable costs, including attorney's fees.

-repair any damage to the property or the 8/22/12 Date: Property User: Department of Natural Resources: Forestry Fire and State Lands © 1998, 2009 Not.
+In any action to reforce this agreement, the prevailing party shall be entitled to its reasonable costs, including attorney's fees.
+Date: 8/22/12 Property User: De epartment of Natural Resources; Forestry Fire and State Lands Bv: MA A Renk

+© 1998, 2009 Net.
 All rights reserved.
 2/09.
 Printed in the USA.
 PD10000777